-The testing laboratory for controlled substances will be a laboratory certified by the Department of Health and Human Services - SAMHSA to perform controlled substances testing pursuant to federal regulations.
+The testing laboratory for controlled substances will be certified by the Department of Health and Human Services - SAMHSA to perform controlled substances testing pursuant to federal regulations.
+To learn more about the testing laboratory, please speak with an administrator at TCIS.